stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

              | otherwise        = show n

 ```
-For simplicity we will test a simple function `fizzbuzz` that replaces multiples of 3 with Fizz and multiples of 5 with Buzz, in case a number is multiple of both it replaces the number with FizzBuzz.
-But before moving on with testing, let's review some of `hspec-golden` [documentation](http://hackage.haskell.org/package/hspec-golden-0.1.0.1/docs/Test-Hspec-Golden.html).
+For simplicity we will test a simple function `fizzbuzz` that replaces multiples of 3 with Fizz and multiples of 5 with Buzz.
+In case that a number is a multiple of both it replaces the number with FizzBuzz.
+Before moving on with testing, let's review some of `hspec-golden` [documentation](http://hackage.haskell.org/package/hspec-golden-0.1.0.1/docs/Test-Hspec-Golden.html).

 Hspec-golden provides us with a `defaultGolden` function which creates the golden files and compares it with the Subject Under Test (SUT) output.
 It takes two parameters:

   - the **name** of the test
   - the output of our SUT

-**Note** : _It is important to give the tests unique names otherwise `hspec-golden` won't work_
+**Note** : _It is important to give the tests unique names otherwise `hspec-golden` won't work_.

 ```haskell
 defaultGolden :: String -> String -> Golden String
 ```

-By default this function searchs for golden tests inside a `.golden/` directory.
+By default this function searches for golden tests inside a `.golden/` directory.
 This directory is created automatically when the test runs.

-Okay enough reading, let's create our tests.
+Okay, enough reading, let's create our tests.
 Let's first create a test module named `FizzBuzzGoldenSpec` under `test/FizzBuzz/` directory.

 ```Haskell
 module FizzBuzz.FizzBuzzGoldenSpec where